bradndon/AirConsoleAvalon/screen/README.md

 >Note: this feature is available with `react-scripts@0.4.0` and higher.

 You may require the dev server to serve pages over HTTPS.
-One particular case where this could be useful is when using [the 'proxy' feature](#proxying-api-requests-in-development) to proxy requests to an API server when that API server is itself serving HTTPS.
+One particular case where this could be useful is when using [the "proxy" feature](#proxying-api-requests-in-development) to proxy requests to an API server when that API server is itself serving HTTPS.

 To do this, set the `HTTPS` environment variable to `true`, then start the dev server as usual with `npm start`: